Grenosaurus/Chatbot/README.md

 </center>

-Overall summary of the Python scripts is following (more detailed explanation below):
+The overall summary of the Python scripts is as follows (more detailed explanation below):
-- First part is parsing the document into a format that can be passed to the model to read.
+- The first part is parsing the document into a format that can be passed to the model to read.
-- Second part is creating the User Interface (UI) and interacting with the LLM model.
+- The second part is creating the User Interface (UI) and interacting with the LLM model.

-Glabal constants are defined in the configuration python file, where the constans values are seperatede into three section:
+Global constants are defined in the configuration Python file, where the constant values are separated into three sections:
 - Config values specific for the document parsing and embedding program: ConfigTraining
 - Config values for the chatbot program: ConfigLlmModel
 - Config values that are generic for both programs: ConfigGeneric

 ### Requirements for Training

-Data document material is pushed to preprocessing phase, where we will be using Langchain for loading the data from the directory:
+Data document material is pushed to the preprocessing phase, where we will be using Langchain for loading the data from the directory:

 ```
 \data_files\[FILE_NAME]
 ```

-with a with a document loader function.
+a with a document loader function.
 In the case of the project PyPDFLoader is imported as the document in use is in PDF format.
-It's possible to use other format by modifying the following parameters in the training program:
+It's possible to use another format by modifying the following parameters in the training program:

 ```Python
 GLOB_PATTERN = '*.pdf'
 loader_cls = PyPDFLoader
 ```

-Loaded document is then further moved within the preprocessor for Langchain to split the text from the loaded document by recursively looking at the characters.
+The loaded document is then further moved within the preprocessor for Langchain to split the text from the loaded document by recursively looking at the characters.
 This is done by defining the maximum number of characters that a chunk can contain to 500 and the number of characters that should overlap between two adjacent chunks to 50 within the training program:

 ```Python
 CHUNK_SIZE = 500
 CHUNK_OVERLAP = 50
 ```

-For simplify the situation here is block view of above presentation of preprocess done by Langchain:
+To simplify the situation here is a block view of the above presentation of preprocessing done by Langchain:

 <center>